jadebustos/ocp-science/hands-on-lab-script/applications/training.md

 ## Lab's pupouse

 Illustrate how **OCP** can be used to ease personalized training for users avoiding users struggling with software installation, software development life cycle, ...

+Although this lab is focused in deploying **Jupyter notebooks** any applications reachable by the http protocol can be used in the same way.

 ## Application deployment